estruyf/blog-content/content/posts/2021-10-19-can-an-ai-write-your-content-i-tried-it,-here-is-my-result.md

 For the article, I used a combination of Peppertype.ai, Rytr, and the sections I wanted to include.

-{{< blockquote type="PRO" text="Outlining the article by an AI is a pretty easy way to get you started.
+{{< blockquote type="note" text="Outlining the article by an AI is a pretty easy way to get you started.
 If you need inspiration, let an AI do the work for you." >}}

 ### Writing the content